Nokocchi/zoo-builder-game/README.md

 - Put all these views into the same UI, but in different tabs.

 ## HUD
+  - Minimap
-  - Minimap showing the player from above
+    - ✅ Minimap showing the player from above
+    - Minimap's up direction should always be where the camera is facing
   - Digital clock

 ## Overworld entities